evanj/gcplogs/README.md

 ### Things you cannot remove:

+* If writing out to stderr: can't remove the "panic:" leading message.
+If the stack trace is in a structured log, it seems unnecessary
 * Blank line after panic
 * `goroutine` line
 * Change the goroutine number to a string